fr3nch13/cakephp-jira/README.md

 If you want to overwrite the plugin templates, do so like you're supposed according to the [CakePHP Documentation](https://book.cakephp.org/3/en/plugins.html#overriding-plugin-templates-from-inside-your-application).

+## Contributing

+Rules are simple:

+- New feature needs tests.
+- All tests must pass.
+    ```bash
+    composer pre-commit
+    ```
+- 1 feature per PR

+We would be happy to merge your feature then.

 ## Notes
 - I've inlcuded the composer.lock file, and if you're forking/pull requesting, you should use it/update it as well.
 This way our environment is as close as possible.
 This helps in debugging/replicating an issue.